 Do LMSs Automatically Come with “Built-In” Training Materials?

-Not typically, but LMS providers often also make training materials, and you can typically get training materials along with the courses if you want.
+Not typically, but LMS providers often also make training materials, including workforce training elearning courses, and you can typically get training materials along with the courses if you want.

 Check with LMS providers to see if they also offer training that can be delivered in the LMS.
 It can be helpful to get an LMS and training materials from the same provider, even if it’s not necessary.